turlodales/Spinsettings-2/README.md

 - [ ] iOS 11
 - [ ] iOS 12

-my plain is to make a working verson of SpinSettings for ios 11.0 to 12.0
+my plain is to make a working verson of SpinSettings 64bit only for ios 11.0 to 12.0

 why am i putting is on github:

-for one resaon only extra backup i have the project on my mac mini, my own freenas server, and github so if any one of them gets cruppted i have backup saved.
+for one resaon only extra backup i have the project's on my Mac Mini 2012 & my MacBook Pro 2012, my own FreeNAS Server, and GitHub so if any one of them gets cruppted i have backup saved.

 My own road map
 - [x] step 1 get read me finished